0xJuancito/multichain-auditor/README.md

 As contracts may have different addresses on different chains, the token order can change.
 That is the case for example on Optimism, where the pair is [WETH/USDC](https://info.uniswap.org/#/optimism/pools/0x85149247691df622eaf1a8bd0cafd40bc45154a9) while on Polygon it is [USDC/WETH](https://info.uniswap.org/#/polygon/pools/0x45dda9cb7c25131df268515131f647d726f50608).

-💡 Verify that the token orders is taking into account, and it is not assumed to be the same on all chains.
+💡 Verify that the token orders are taken into account, and it is not assumed to be the same on all chains.

 ### Modified Opcodes